 Let’s try to follow the shipper’s thinking.
 The cabinet is like a crate, except that the walls are made of glass instead of wood.
 So, you stuff the inside with pillows and crisscross blue painter’s tape on the glass, just like they taught you in hurricane preparedness classes, right?
 Umm, no.

 I hope the shipper showed this photo to a shipping expert before having it put on a truck so they could learn the two best ways to package this cabinet.
+No matter the destination, whether its Florida to Georgia or South Carolina to North Carolina, this type of packaging is never going to fly.

 Have a proper crate made for the cabinet.